Sony camcorders: Cineframe

 The FX1 offers Cineframe shooting modes at 30 and 24 frames per second.
 The camera uses an interlaced image but extracts progressive images from individual fields by doubling them.
 The 30fps and 24fps do not offer the same resolution as true progressive scanning.
 The 24fps Cineframe shooting mode does not offer the same resolution, or motion cadence as true 24fps progressive scanning.

-Known Flaw
+Known flaw

 When the audio mode of HDR-FX1/HDR-FX1E camcorder is switched to the 16-bit setting (in DV mode) and the unit is then turned off, the unit resets to the default 12-bit setting, though the LCD indicator of the unit continues to display the 16-bit audio setting.

 Sony HDR-FX7

 The Sony HDR-FX7, was introduced in September 2006.
-The new camcorder is the first camcorder below $3,000 to offer full 1080 HD resolution with a three-chip sensor.
+The new camcorder was the first camcorder below $3,000 to offer full 1080 HD resolution with a three-chip sensor.